Training Recap: Week 13 July - 19 July

 I finished out the day with glutes and hamstrings at the gym.
 You know it is a good workout when you can barely walk out of the gym by the end of it.

-Oh Happy Friday!
+Friday 17 July Oh Happy Friday!
 It had been kind of a stressful work week, so I was very glad that Friday had rolled around.
-Motivation was a bit low today for me, and as we drove to the gym I turned to Brandon and said “I want to go home, cuddle on the couch and eat bon bons.”
+Motivation was a bit low today for me, and as we drove to the gym I turned to Brandon and said "I want to go home, cuddle on the couch and eat bon bons."
 But as we are who we are we did not turn around and walked into the gym a couple minutes later.
 Sometimes the lack of motivation turns itself on its head when I start lifting but today was not one of those days.
-So I packed up my stuff and told Brandon I just didn’t have it and ran home.
+So I packed up my stuff and told Brandon I just didn't have it and ran home.
 Thankfully running always makes me feel better and I had the longest run to date since my injury.
 WAHOO!!
+Saturday 18 July Brandon was asked by his cousin to caddy for him at the golf tournament he was playing in this weekend.
+Since we knew that we were going to be walking 18 holes of golf and be gone for 6-8 hours at a time we decided to take the day off from the gym and take the doodle for a walk instead.
+During this walk I brilliantly tripped and gouged a hole into my knee, which was wonderful since I was trying both my wedding dress and my sister's bridesmaid dress on today, who doesn't want blood and puss on their wedding dress. :) You don't get to see the wedding dress :)

 After both dress fittings I rushed to the golf course to catch up with the family as we walked the golf course.
 Spencer did very well shooting I believe 1 under to put him at 140 for the weekend and making into the finals the next day.